 A Roost Registered User has referred you to Roost to use the Roost Services.

 “Personal Data” means data that allows someone to identify or contact you, including, for example, your name, address, mobile number, e-mail address, as well as any other non-public information about you that is associated with or linked to any of the foregoing data.
 “Anonymous Data” means data that is not associated with or linked to your Personal Data; Anonymous Data does not, by itself, permit the identification of individual persons.
 We collect Personal Data and Anonymous Data, as described below.

 We collect the following Personal Data and Anonymous Data from users of Roost Services:

 Information to Set up a Roost Account

-If you were referred to Roost by a friend, your friend has provided Roost with your name and mobile number.
-Roost will automatically send you an invitation SMS text, and will store your information for the sole purpose of sending these invitation texts and tracking the success of our referral program.
+If a friend or family member asks you to be a monitor for their roost account, Roost will automatically send you an invitation SMS text, and will store your information for the sole purpose of sending these invitation texts and tracking the success of our referral program.